Mishneh Torah - Preface Introduction | Positive Commandments | Negative Commandments | Structure of the 14 Books |

 6 Eliyahu received it from Ahiyah the Shilonite and his court, Elisha received it from Eliyahu and his court, Yehoyada the Priest received it from Elisha and his court, Zecharyahu received it from Yehoyada and his court, Hoshea received it from Zecharyah and his court, Amos received it from Hoshea and his court, Yeshayahu received it from Amos and his court, Michah received it from Yeshayah and his court, Yoel received it from Michah and his court, Nahum received it from Yoel and his court, Havaqquq received it from Nahum and his court, Tsefanyah received it from Havaqquq and his court, Yirmiyah received it from Tsefanyah and his court, Baruch son of Neriyah received it from Yirmiyah and his court, and Ezra and his court received it from Baruch and his court.

-7 The members of Ezra's court are called the Men of the Great Assembly, and they were Haggai, Zecharyah, Mal'achi, Daniyel Hananyah Mishael and Azaryah, Nehemyah son of Hachalyah, Mordochai and Zerubavel; and many other sages were with them, numbering altogether one hundred twenty elders.
-The last of them was Shim`on the Righteous, who was included among the hundred twenty, and received the Oral Law from all of them; he was high priest after Ezra.
+7 Ezra's court is called the Men of the Great Assembly, and they were Haggai, Zecharyah, and Mal'achi, and Daniyel Hananyah Mishael and Azaryah, and Nehemyah son of Hachalyah, and Mordochai, and Zerubavel; and many other sages were with them, numbering altogether one hundred twenty elders.
+The last of them was Shim`on the Righteous, who was included among the one hundred twenty, and received the Oral Law from all of them; and he was High Priest after Ezra.

-9 Rabban Yohanan son of Zakkai had five students, and they were the greatest among the Torah scholars who received it from him; they were Rabbi Eliezer the Great, Rabbi Yehoshua, Rabbi Yose the Priest, Rabbi Shim`on son of Netan'el, and Rabbi El`azar son of Arach.
-Rabbi Aqivah son of Yosef received it from Rabbi Eliezer the Great, and his father Yosef was a righteous convert.
-Rabbi Yishmael and Rabbi Meir, the son of a righteous convert, received it from Rabbi Aqivah.
-Rabbi Meir and his colleagues also received it from Rabbi Yishmael.
+9 Rabban Yohanan son of Zakkai had five students, and they were the greatest among the sages who received it from him; they were Ribbi Eliezer the Great, Ribbi Yehoshua, Ribbi Yose the Priest, Ribbi Shim`on son of Netan'el, and Ribbi El`azar son of Arach.
+Ribbi Aqivah son of Yosef received it from Ribbi Eliezer the Great, and his father, Yosef, was a righteous convert.
+Ribbi Yishmael and Ribbi Meir, the son of a righteous convert, received it from Ribbi Aqivah.
+Ribbi Meir and his colleagues also received it from Ribbi Yishmael.

-10 Rabbi Meir's colleagues were Rabbi Yehudah, Rabbi Yose, Rabbi Shim`on, Rabbi Nehemyah, Rabbi El`azar son of Shammua, Rabbi Yohanan the sandal maker, Shim`on son of Azzai, and Rabbi Hananya son of Teradyon.
-Rabbi Aqivah's colleagues also received it from Rabbi Eliezer the Great; Rabbi Aqivah's colleagues were Rabbi Tarfon, the teacher of Rabbi Yose the Galilean, Rabbi Shim`on son of El`azar, and Rabbi Yohanan son of Nuri.
+10 Ribbi Meir's colleagues were Ribbi Yehudah, Ribbi Yose, Ribbi Shim`on, Ribbi Nehemyah, Ribbi El`azar son of Shammua, Ribbi Yohanan the sandal maker, Shim`on son of Azzai, and Ribbi Hananya son of Teradyon.
+Ribbi Aqivah's colleagues also received it from Ribbi Eliezer the Great; and Ribbi Aqivah's colleagues were Ribbi Tarfon, the teacher of Ribbi Yose the Galilean, Ribbi Shim`on son of El`azar, and Ribbi Yohanan son of Nuri.

-11 Rabban Gamliel the Elder received it from his father Rabban Shim`on, son of Hillel; his son Rabban Shim`on received it from him, his son Rabban Gamliel received it from him, and his son Rabban Shim`on received it from him.
-Rabbi Yehudah son of Rabban Shim`on is called Our Holy Teacher, and he received it from his father, and from Rabbi El`azar son of Shammua and from Rabbi Shim`on his colleague.
+11 Rabban Gamliel the Elder received it from his father, Rabban Shim`on son of Hillel; his son, Rabban Shim`on, received it from him; his son, Rabban Gamliel, received it from him; and his son, Rabban Shim`on, received it from him.
+Ribbi Yehudah son of Rabban Shim`on is called Our Holy Teacher, and he received it from his father, and from Ribbi El`azar son of Shammua, and from Ribbi Shim`on, his colleague.

 12 Our Holy Teacher wrote the Mishnah.
-From the time of Moshe to Our Holy Teacher, no one had written a work from which the Oral Law was publicly taught.
-Rather, in each generation, the head of the then existing court or the prophet of the time wrote down for his private use notes on the traditions he had heard from his teachers, and he taught in public from memory.
+From the time of Moshe until Our Holy Teacher, no one had written a work from which the Oral Law was publicly taught.
+Rather, in each generation, the head of the court or the prophet of the time wrote down for his private use notes on the traditions he had heard from his teachers, but he taught in public from memory.

-13 So too, everyone wrote down according to his ability parts of the explanation of the Torah and of its laws he heard, as well as the new matters that developed in each generation, which had not been received by oral tradition, but had been deduced by applying the Thirteen Principles for Interpreting the Torah, and had been agreed upon by the Great Rabbinical Court.
+13 So too, each individual wrote down, according to his ability, parts of the explanation of the Torah and of its laws that he had heard, as well as the new matters that developed in each generation, which had not been received by tradition, but had been deduced by applying the Thirteen Principles for Interpreting the Torah, and had been agreed upon by the Great Rabbinical Court.
 Such had always been done, until the time of Our Holy Teacher.

-15 Why did Our Holy Teacher do so, and did not leave things as they were?
-Because he saw that the number of students was continuing to go down, calamities were continually happening, wicked government was extending its domain and increasing in power, and the Israelites were wandering and emigrating to remote places.
+15 And why did Our Holy Teacher do so, and did not leave the matter as it had been?
+Because he saw that the students were becoming fewer and fewer, calamities were continually happening, wicked government was extending its domain and increasing in power, and the Israelites were wandering and reaching remote places.
 He thus wrote a work to serve as a handbook for all, so that it could be rapidly studied and would not be forgotten; throughout his life, he and his court continued giving public instruction in the Mishnah.

-16 Among the greatest Torah scholars who were in Our Holy Teacher's court and received Torah from him were his sons Shim`on and Gamliel, Rabbi Efes, Rabbi Hananya son of Hama, Rabbi Hiyya, Rav, Rabbi Yannai, bar Qappara, Shemuel, Rabbi Yohanan, and Rabbi Hoshaya.
-These were the greatest who received it from him, and besides them were thousands and tens of thousands of other Torah scholars.
+16 These are the greatest sages who were in Our Holy Teacher's court and who received from him: his sons Shim`on and Gamliel, Ribbi Afes, Ribbi Hananya son of Hama, Ribbi Hiyya, Rav, Ribbi Yannai, bar Qappara, Shemuel, Ribbi Yohanan, and Ribbi Hoshaya.
+These were the greatest who received it from him, and besides them were thousands and myriads of other sages.

-17 Although these eleven received it from Our Holy Teacher and attended his house of study, Rabbi Yohanan was a child at the time, and later was a student of Rabbi Yannai and received Torah from him.
-Rav also received it from Rabbi Yannai, and Shemuel received it from Rabbi Hananya son of Hama.
+17 Although these eleven received it from Our Holy Teacher and attended his house of study, Ribbi Yohanan was young at the time, and later was a student of Ribbi Yannai and received Torah from him.
+Rav also received it from Ribbi Yannai, and Shemuel received it from Ribbi Hananya son of Hama.

-18 Rav wrote the Sifra and the Sifre to explain and expound the principles of the Mishnah, and Rabbi Hiyya wrote the Tosefta to explain the matters of the Mishnah.
-So too, Rabbi Hoshaya and bar Qappara wrote alternative oral traditions to explain the text of the Mishnah.
-Rabbi Yohanan wrote the Jerusalem Talmud in the Land of Israel about three hundred years after the destruction of the Temple.
+18 Rav wrote the Sifra and the Sifre to explain and expound the principles of the Mishnah, and Ribbi Hiyya wrote the Tosefta to explain the text of the Mishnah.
+So too, Ribbi Hoshayah and bar Qappara wrote alternative oral traditions to explain the text of the Mishnah.
+Ribbi Yohanan wrote the Jerusalem Talmud in the Land of Israel about three hundred years after the destruction of the Temple.

-19 Among the greatest Torah scholars who received from Rav and Shemuel were Rav Huna, Rav Yehudah, Rav Nahman, and Rav Kahana; and among the greatest Torah scholars who received from Rabbi Yohanan were Rabbah grandson of Hanah, Rabbi Ame, Rabbi Ase, Rav Dime, and Rabbon.
+19 Among the greatest sages who received from Rav and Shemuel were Rav Huna, Rav Yehudah, Rav Nahman, and Rav Kahana; and among the greatest sages who received from Ribbi Yohanan were Rabbah grandson of Hanah, Ribbi Ame, Ribbi Ase, Rav Dime, and Rabbun.

-20 Among the Torah scholars who received from Rav Huna and Rav Yehudah were Rabbah and Rav Yosef.
-And among the Torah scholars who received from Rabbah and Rav Yosef were Abaye and Rava; both of them received from Rav Nahman as well.
-And among the Torah scholars who received from Rava were Rav Ashe and Ravina; and Mar son of Rav Ashe received from his father and from Ravina.
+20 Among the sages who received from Rav Huna and Rav Yehudah were Rabbah and Rav Yosef.
+And among the sages who received from Rabbah and Rav Yosef were Abaye and Rabba; both of them received from Rav Nahman as well.
+And among the sages who received from Rabba were Rav Ashe and Rabbina; and Mar son of Rav Ashe received from his father and from Rabbina.

-22 All of the Torah scholars mentioned here were the great men of the generations: some of them were heads of Torah colleges, some were exilarchs, and some were members of great sanhedria.
-Besides them in each generation were thousands and tens of thousands who learned from them and with them.
+22 All of the sages mentioned here were the great men of the generations: some of them were heads of academies, some were exilarchs, and some were members of great sanhedria.
+Besides them in every generation were thousands and myriads who learned from them and with them.

-23 And Ravina and Rav Ashe are the last of the [authoritative] Torah scholars in the Talmud; it was Rav Ashe who wrote the Babylonian Talmud in the Land of Babylon, about a hundred years after Rabbi Yohanan wrote the Jerusalem Talmud.
+23 Rabbina and Rav Ashe were the last of the [authoritative] sages of the Talmud; it was Rav Ashe who wrote the Babylonian Talmud in the Land of Babylon, about a hundred years after Ribbi Yohanan wrote the Jerusalem Talmud.

-24 The subject matter of the two Talmuds is the interpretation of the text of the Mishnah and explanation of its profoundest points and the matters that developed in the various courts from the time of Our Holy Teacher until the writing of the Talmud.
-From the two Talmuds, and from the Tosefta, and from the Sifra and from the Sifre, and from the Toseftot--from them all--are to be found what is forbidden and what is permitted, what is unclean and what is clean, what is punishable and what is not punishable, what is fit for use and what is unfit for use, according to the unbroken oral tradition from Moshe as received from Sinai.
+24 The subject matter of the two Talmuds is the interpretation of the text of the Mishnah and explanation of its depths and the matters that developed in the various courts from the time of Our Holy Teacher until the writing of the Talmud.
+From the two Talmuds, and from the Tosefta, and from the Sifra and from the Sifre, and from the Toseftot--from them all--are to be found what is forbidden and what is permitted, what is unclean and what is clean, what is liable and what is exempt, and what is fit for use and what is unfit for use, according to the unbroken oral tradition from Moshe as received from Sinai.

-25 From them are also found the restrictive legislations enacted by the Torah scholars and prophets in each generation, to serve as a protecting fence around the Law as learned from Moshe in the interpretation of "ye shall keep my preventive measure" (Leviticus 18,30), which said take preventive measures to preserve my preventive measure.
+25 From them are also found the restrictive legislations enacted by the sages and prophets in each generation, to serve as a protecting fence around the Law, as learned from Moshe in the interpretation of "ye shall keep My preventive measure" (Leviticus 18,30), which said take preventive measures to preserve My preventive measures.

 27 So too [from them are found] extraordinary interpretative judgments and rules that were not received from Moshe, but that the Great Rabbinical Court of its generation deduced by applying the Principles for Interpreting the Torah and the Elders judged to be appropriate, and decided that such shall be the Law.
 All of this, from the time of Moshe to his own time, Rav Ashe wrote in the Talmud.

-28 The Mishnah scholars wrote other works to interpret the words of the Torah: Rabbi Hoshayah, a student of Our Holy Teacher, wrote an explanation of the Book of Genesis.
-Rabbi Yishmael wrote a commentary [on the Biblical text] from the beginning of the book of Exodus to the end of the Torah, which is called the Mechilta; and Rabbi Aqivah also wrote a Mechilta.
-Other Torah scholars later wrote collections of sermonic materials on the Bible.
-All these were written before the Babylonian Talmud.
+28 The Mishnah sages wrote other works to interpret the words of the Torah: Ribbi Hoshayah, a student of Our Holy Teacher, wrote an explanation of the Book of Genesis.
+Ribbi Yishmael wrote a commentary [on the Biblical text] from the beginning of the Book of Exodus to the end of the Torah, which is called the Mechilta; and Ribbi Aqivah also wrote a Mechilta.
+Other sages later wrote collections of sermonic materials on the Bible.
+All of these were written before the Babylonian Talmud.

-29 Ravina and Rav Ashe and their colleagues were thus the last of the great Torah scholars of Israel who wrote down the Oral Law, enacted restrictive legislations, enacted affirmative legislations, and enacted binding customs; and their legislations and customs gained universal acceptance among the people of Israel in all of the places where they settled.
+29 Rabbina and Rav Ashe and their colleagues were thus the last of the great sages of Israel who wrote down the Oral Law, enacted restrictive legislations, enacted affirmative legislations, and enacted binding customs; and their legislations and customs gained universal acceptance among the people of Israel in all of the places where they settled.

-30 After the court of Rav Ashe, who wrote the Talmud in the time of his son and completed it, the people of Israel scattered throughout all the nations most exceedingly and reached the most remote parts and distant isles, armed struggle became prevalent in the World, and the public ways became clogged with armies.
-The study of the Torah declined, and the people of Israel ceased to gather in places of study in their thousands and tens of thousands as before.
+30 After the court of Rav Ashe, who wrote the Talmud in the time of his son and completed it, the people of Israel were scattered throughout all the nations most exceedingly and reached the most remote parts and distant isles; and armed struggle became prevalent in the World, and the public ways became clogged with armies.
+The study of the Torah declined, and the people of Israel ceased to gather in places of study in their thousands and myriads as they had before.

-31 But there gathered together a few individuals, the remnant whom the LORD calls in each city and in each town, and occupied themselves with the Torah, understood all the works of the sages, and knew from them the correct way of the Law.
+31 Rather there gathered together a few individuals, the remnant whom the LORD calls in each city and in each town, and occupied themselves with the Torah, understood all the works of the sages, and knew from them what the correct way of the Law is.

-32 Any court that was established in any town after the time of the Talmud and enacted legislations or enacted customs for the town's residents or for several towns' residents, its enactments did not gain the acceptance of all Israel, because of the remoteness of their settlements and the difficulties of travel, and because the members of the court of any particular town were just individuals and the Great Rabbinical Court of seventy members had ceased to exist several years before the writing of the Talmud.
+32 The enacted legislations or enacted customs of the courts that were established in any town after the time of the Talmud for the town's residents or for several towns' residents did not gain the acceptance of all Israel, because of the remoteness of their settlements and the difficulties of travel, and because the members of the court of any particular town were just individuals, and the Great Rabbinical Court of seventy members had ceased to exist several years before the writing of the Talmud.

 33 So a town's residents are not forced to observe the customs of another town, nor is one court told to enact the restrictive legislations of another court in its town.
 So too, if one of the Geonim understood that the correct way of the Law was such and such, and it became clear to another court afterwards that this was not the correct way of the Law written in the Talmud, the earlier court is not to be obeyed, but rather what seems more correct, whether earlier or later.

-34 These matters apply to rulings, enactments, and customs that arose after the Talmud had been written.
-But whatever is in the Babylonian Talmud is binding on all of the people of Israel; and every city and town is forced to observe all the customs observed by the Talmud's scholars and to enact their restrictive legislations and to observe their positive legislations.
+34 These matters apply to rulings, enactments, and customs that arose after the Talmud was written.
+But whatever is in the Babylonian Talmud is binding on all of the people of Israel; and every city and town is forced to observe all the customs observed by the Talmud's sages and to enact their restrictive legislations and to observe their positive legislations.

-36 All the Torah scholars who arose after the writing of the Talmud, studied it deeply, and became famous for their wisdom are those called the Geonim.
-All those Geonim who arose in the Land of Israel, the Land of Babylon, Spain, and France taught the way of the Talmud, clarified its obscurities, and explained its various topics, for its way is exceedingly profound.
-And further, it is written in Aramaic mixed with other languages: for that language had been clear to all in Babylon, at the time when it was written; but in other places as well as in Babylon in the time of the Geonim, no one understood that language, until he was taught it.
+36 All the sages who arose after the writing of the Talmud, who studied it deeply, and who became famous for their wisdom are called the Geonim.
+All those Geonim who arose in the Land of Israel, in the Land of Babylon, in Spain, and in France taught the way of the Talmud, clarified its obscurities, and explained its various topics, for its way is exceedingly profound.
+And further, it is written in Aramaic mixed with other languages: for that language had been clearly understood by all in Babylon, at the time when it was written; but in other places as well as in Babylon in the time of the Geonim, no one understood that language until he was taught it.

 38 The Geonim in every generation also wrote works to explain the Talmud: Some of them commented on a few particular laws, some of them commented on particular chapters that presented difficulties in their time, and some of them commented on Tractates or Orders.

-41 For this reason, I, Moshe son of the Rav Maimon the Sephardi, found that the current situation is unbearable; and so, relying on the help of the Rock blessed be He, I intently studied all these books, for I saw fit to write what can be determined from all of these works in regard to what is forbidden and permitted, and unclean and clean, and the other rules of the Torah: Everything in clear language and terse style, so that the whole Oral Law would become thoroughly known to all; without bringing problems and solutions or differences of view, but rather clear, convincing, and correct statements, in accordance with the legal rules drawn from all of these works and commentaries that have appeared from the time of Our Holy Teacher to the present.
+41 For this reason, I, Moshe son of Ribbi Maimon the Sephardi, found that the current situation is unbearable; and so, relying on the help of the Rock blessed be He, I intently studied all these books, for I saw fit to write what can be determined from all of these works in regard to what is forbidden and permitted, and unclean and clean, and the other rules of the Torah: Everything in clear language and terse style, so that the whole Oral Law would become thoroughly known to all, without bringing problems and solutions or differences of view, but rather clear, convincing, and correct statements in accordance with the law drawn from all of these works and commentaries that have appeared from the time of Our Holy Teacher to the present.

-43 I have seen fit to divide this work into groups of the laws according to topics, and I divide the groups into chapters dealing with one topic; each chapter I divide into paragraphs, so that they may be learned by heart.
+43 I have seen fit to divide this work into groups of laws according to topics, and I divide the groups into chapters dealing with the same topic; and I divide each chapter into paragraphs, so that they may be learned by heart.

 Got a question or comment?